-Hannah Parsons at DAS Law provides useful insight and clarifies the legal position surrounding ownership of what is often an expensive statement of love…
+DAS Law‘s Nicole Rogers clarifies the position surrounding ownership of what is often an expensive statement of love…

-If my fiancé(e) breaks off our engagement, can I ask for the ring to be returned?
+If my fiancé(e) breaks off our engagement, can I legally ask for the ring to be returned?

 In broad terms, an engagement ring is given as an ‘absolute gift’ and, as such, belongs to the person to whom it was given.
-The law takes no account of which partner calls off the engagement.
-Regardless of who broke off the relationship the ring does not have to be given back.
+The law takes no account of which partner calls off the engagement so, regardless of who broke off the relationship, the ring does not have to be given back.

 What if it was specified that it should be returned if the marriage does not happen?